 Nursery murals are a big trend right now, but most new parents don’t have the resources or time to have one painted.
 A much more affordable option that can be completed in seconds is wallpaper art.
 Companies like Limitless Walls are producing high quality, customizable wallpaper that gives you endless options, which aren’t dependent on the skill of an artist.
-You’re really only limited by your imagination.
+You’re only limited by your imagination.

-Just clean the wall, peel off the backing and stick your wallpaper mural to the wall.
+Just clean the wall, peel off the backing, and stick your wallpaper mural to the wall.
 In a matter of minutes, you’ll have an accent wall that adds a personal touch.
 You can also remove it just as easily when your baby becomes a toddler new with interests.

 Invest in Durable Yet Soft Flooring

 The flooring of a nursery is an interesting conundrum.
 Kids come with a lot of messes, but soft surfaces help prevent injuries and make crawling on the floor more comfortable.
-Before the easiest, and often only, solution was to use baby rugs.
+Before the easiest, and often only, the solution was to use baby rugs.
 Today, parents can choose to use carpet tiles or sectional foam mats instead.

 Carpet tiles are great because squares can be replaced if they are damaged, and they can provide wall-to-wall coverage.
 They often feature bright, fun designs that are perfect for a nursery or kid’s room.
 Foam mats also come in sections that can be pieced together to make a soft, safe play area in the room.
 Both are excellent options no matter what type of flooring you currently have in the room.

-Create a Furniture Layout That Can Change With Time
+Create a Furniture Layout That Can Change with Time

 Before you know it your baby will outgrow their crib, changing table and rocking chair.
 Just two years down the line you’ll find yourself trying to convert a nursery into a toddler’s room.
 So why not plan for the transition right from the start?

-Carefully consider the layout of the room and how the space can be used for all of the nursery furniture as well as a big kid’s bed, dressers and more.
+Carefully consider the layout of the room and how space can be used for all of the nursery furniture as well as a big kid’s bed, dressers, and more.
 Anytime you can find furniture that will work just as well for a baby as it does for a child snap it up.
 It’s also a good idea to shy away from anchoring anything to the walls unless it’s necessary for safety reasons.

 Upgrade to Baby-Friendly Lighting